-The day began at the Woodland Centre in Yarner Wood where Dave Rickwood of the Woodland Trust introduced the various experts, researchers, woodland managers and habitat conservation advisers.
-Moving over to Andy Carr from the University of Bristol, the discussion followed a map along the wooded valley of the River Bovey and the Becka Brook.
-Andy described the various woodland habitats, the locations of the main roosting sites and how the bats had been tracked while moving between those roosts and foraging sites.
-A number of locations along the valley had been selected for the group to visit during the course of the day and these different habitats would help to put the discussions into context; relevant to the particular features and issues in that area.
+The day began at the Woodland Centre in Yarner Wood, where the group were introduced to the site by Dave Rickwood of the Woodland Trust, Andy Carr from the University of Bristol and Carol Williams from the Bat Conservation Trust.
+Using a map of the wooded valley of the River Bovey and Becka Brook, Andy Carr described the various woodland habitats, the locations of the main roosting sites and how the bats had been tracked while moving between those roosts and foraging sites.
+A number of locations, along the valley, had been selected for the group to visit during the course of the day and these different habitats would help to put the discussions into context; relevant to the particular features and issues in that area.

 The group assembled at the first point along the route where larch timber had been extracted in small volumes over the last few felling seasons.
 The purpose of this work is to gradually restore the woodland back to a predominantly broadleaved habitat.
 Dave Rickwood led this part of the discussion, explaining the complexities of managing this type of work, saying “though the larch trees haven’t yet been infected with phytophthora ramorum, we know it could only be a matter of time before we are issued with a Statutory Plant Health Notice.
 We are trying to extract this timber at the same time as protecting the European Protected Species”.